How to protect my trees from beavers in New Jersey | Beaver

 How to protect my trees from beavers

-Beavers will damage trees as far as 100 feet from the water.
-You can protect your trees by:
+Beavers will damage trees as far as 100- 300 feet from the water.
+The following actions may help protect your trees from beavers:

-- A longer term solution is to encircle your trees with sturdy wire fencing.
+- This formula may not work for saplings.
+A longer term solution is to encircle your trees with sturdy wire fencing.

 - Be sure to use fencing at least 4 feet tall, made of heavy gauge steel wire and openings no larger than 2 by 4 inches.